code-distortion/adapt/README.md

 ### I have my own database dump that I'd like to import&hellip;

 You might have your own database dump file that you'd like to import instead of migrating from scratch.
-Pop it in your filesystem and add it to the `pre-migration-imports` config setting or `$preMigrationImports` test-class property.
+Pop it in your filesystem and add it to the `pre_migration_imports` config setting or `$preMigrationImports` test-class property.
 There's a spot there to add files for each type of database.

 This might save time if you have lots of migrations to run, or be useful if you have some other funky data set-up going on.